 Abud Efendi Mansion, owned by Yücel Cultural Foundation covers a total area of 3,243 square meters including its garden and annexes.

 The structure, which was constructed from wood in the late 1800's achieved its current appearance by mortaring and painting its exterior walls during the 1930's.
+This renovation has also protected the building from historical Istanbul fires.

 Interior of the structure which was built in the seraglio order form, bears typical Ottoman architectural character with a two-way stair system.